Our November issue is out now!

 Podcasts from Spectator writers

-Daniel McCarthy is director of the Robert Novak Journalism Fellowship Program at The Fund for American Studies and editor of Modern Age: A Conservative Review and a contributing editor at The Spectator.
+Daniel McCarthy is the editor of Modern Age: A Conservative Review, the VP for ISI’s Collegiate Network and a Spectator contributing editor and columnist.

 Without ‘competence’ as its rationale, what does the Biden administration have to fall back on?